whitneyburton/portfolios/students/1610-back/ann-wolff/mod1_portfolio.markdown

 ## Areas of Emphasis

 For this module, my main focuses were to grow in confidence as a ruby developer and to aclimate myself to life at Turing.
+Much of my energy went towards learning the material and doing good work on my projects, and I think that this work has helped me achieve my first goal.
+I feel that the work that I've done in this session has prepped me to jump into the challenges coming in the next module.
+I knew early on that I would find it challenging to admit when I am struggling, so I set goals early on to set up pairings and reach out for help early and often.
+This was instrumental to my ability to succeed and I am looking   forward to being able to give back to students who come in the next module.

 I hoped to join and contribute to a few groups and become an active member of the community.
+I think I could have worked harder to achieve this goal, but I have gotten a lot out of the groups I've joined.
+I have given presentations to my posse, attended many Imposter Lunches and become close friends with many of my classmates.
+I hope that moving forward, I can be an even more active member of the community.

 ## Rubric Scores